Team-Tea-Time/teamteatime.net/src/content/docs/laravel-forum/6.x/general/features.md

 order: 1
 ---

+Below is a non-exhaustive list of Laravel Forum's features.

 * Threads with support for moving, locking, pinning, and deletion
 * Categories
     * Weighted and nestable to any level
-    * Optional "private" mode per category using [Laravel Authorization](https://laravel.com/docs/8.x/authorization)
+    * Optional "private" mode per category using [Laravel Authorization](https://laravel.com/docs/11.x/authorization)
     * Enable/disable threads per category
 * Events for all types of forum interaction (see [events](https://github.com/Team-Tea-Time/laravel-forum/tree/6.x/src/Events))
     * All events implement [broadcasting](https://laravel.com/docs/11.x/broadcasting)